openconfig/featureprofiles/feature/isis/Weighted-ECMP/README.md

 * Ensure that the DUT has learnt the routes for prefixes 100.0.1.0/24 and 2001:db8:64:64::/64 over IBGP.
 Following paths
  * /network-instances/network-instance/afts/next-hops/next-hop/state/ip-address
 * Ensure that the DUT has learnt routes to the IPv4 and IPv6 loopback addresses of ATE2.
 It is expected that these prefixes are reachable via 3 different Next-Hop addresses corresponding to the LAG1, LAG2 and LAG3 interfaces on ATE2.
-* It is expected that the IS-IS intance in DUT will equally distribute the traffic received on DUT:LAG1 over the LAG bundles corresponding to ATE2:LAG1, ATE2:LAG2 and ATE2:LAG3 when the 3 LAG bundles have the same bandwidth available.
+* It is expected that the IS-IS instance in DUT will equally distribute the traffic received on DUT:LAG1 over the LAG bundles corresponding to ATE2:LAG1, ATE2:LAG2 and ATE2:LAG3 when the 3 LAG bundles have the same bandwidth available.
   *  Traffic distribution between DUT:LAG2, DUT:LAG3 and DUT:LAG4 is expected to be ~33% each of the total traffic received on DUT:LAG1.
   *  Check for the following paths
     *  /network-instances/network-instance/protocols/protocol/isis/global/state/weighted-ecmp, should be true